RythemGoyal/my-first-repo/README.md

 # my-first-repo
-Practice account to learn git
+Practice account to learn git and github